district0x/district-proposals/README.md

 * 25000  DNT = Proposal obtains quorum
 * 250000 DNT = Proposal is launched as a new district on the district0x Network

-Note: Proposal incentive reward amounts are subject to change in the event of abuse of the system.
+Note: Proposal incentive reward amounts are subject to change in the event of abuse of the system